 Accomplishments in each of the goals and outcomes directly support the mission to foster the innate curiosity of students, empower their parents, and promote optimum learning by collaboratively developing a personalized learning program for each student.

 See Appendix B for the current LCAP.
-All approved LCAPs will define metrics clearly for the current year and two following.
+All approved LCAPs will follow State guidelines.

 Element C: Methods of Measuring Student Progress